fmcgeough/ex_sleeplock/README.md

 :ex_sleeplock, notifier: ExSleeplock.EventGenerator.LockTelemetry
 ```

-When this is setup three telemetry events are generated.
+When this is setup the following telemetry events are generated.

 - `[:ex_sleeplock, :lock_created]` - lock created
   - measurements - `%{value: 1}`